Cotinis nitida: Geographic range

 The geographic range of Cotinis nitida extends across the eastern United States and Canada, with its highest abundance in the South.
 They can be found from New Brunswick to Georgia and westward as far as California, with possible population overlap with their western cousin, the figeater beetle (Cotinis mutabilis).

-The green June beetle is a Neartic species of beetle.
+The green June beetle is a Nearctic species of beetle.
 It is commonly found in New York, Florida, Nebraska, and Texas.
 Larvae of green June beetles live in the soil underground, and adults live on their host plants.
 They can be found on lawns, fields, and forests.
 They inhabit extensive habitats.

 Habitat preferences

 Green June beetles are common during the warmer months, more specifically June.
 During the summer months is usually when they reproduce, which is why they are more abundant during that time.
 The warmer months provide an organic matter in the soil that the females place the eggs in, which allows the green June beetle larvae to feed after they hatch.

 As adults, green June beetles are common during the springtime because plants are flourishing.
 These beetles can be seen around garden-like areas because they feed on the decomposing plants.
 Green June beetles are likely to be on an older field than a newly developed field, as the older field contains a high amount of organic matter.